nadiazerba-lab/DataScienceProject/README.md

-# DataScienceProject
-Data science project on Roman data about pottery
+# DataScienceProject on Roman data about pottery

-Motivation
+Repository Structure
+	• RomanDataScienceProject.ipynb was the first release
+	- **RomanProjectReview.ipynb** is the latest version reviewed Motivation
 This project aims to predict the shape of archaeological pottery fragments based on measurable attributes such as:
 	• exterior_diam